BioBoost/course_programming_from_base_to_ace/docs/42-creating-libraries/README.md

 Sometimes we also need to create libraries when an application is already in development.
 In that case we have a number of existing classes that have to be placed in a library.

-In that case we just need to create a new project of type `Class Library` (targeting .NET Standard and .NET Core) in the existing solution and move the classes from the application project to the library (by process of dragging and dropping).
+In that case we just need to create a new project of type `Class Library` (targeting .NET and .NET Standard) in the existing solution and move the classes from the application project to the library (by process of dragging and dropping).

 There are however a couple of things that may have to be changed: